amPatterns/Digit-generation-with-Generative-adversarial-network/README.md

 # Digit-generation-with-Generative-adversarial-network
-The aim of the project was to generate images of the digit 0, by using a generative adversarial network . after training the  generator against the discriminator a few times, the results were promising.
+The aim of the project was to generate images of the digit 0, by using a generative adversarial network .
+After training the  generator against the discriminator a few times, the results were promising.

 We used the mnist dataset to gather the images of zeros we needed. the generator is made of an input layer , a dense layer with 128 neurons,a leaky relu layer , a dense output layer with 784 neurons.